Commissioning Hard Edge glass art explained

 Next steps

-You’ll probably have some questions now, even if you’ve already got a clear idea of what you want and where you want to display it.
+You’ll probably have questions, even if you’ve already got a clear idea of what you want and where you want to display it.

 - Can you make me one like I’ve seen here on your website?